BitVMX Platform

 Here, you'll find an overview of its core features and the innovative mechanics that make it a game-changer for scalability and programmability on Bitcoin.

-For a deeper dive into BitVMX's full potential, visit the official site at bitvmx.org.
+For a deeper dive into BitVMX's full potential, visit đź”—bitvmx.org

 Background

-In 2023 Robin Linus discovered BitVM, a clever mechanism to use the current Bitcoin scripting system to verify arbitrary conditions and restrict bitcoin spending based on those conditions, assuming miners cannot censor transactions.
+In 2023 Robin Linus introduced BitVM, a clever mechanism to use the current Bitcoin scripting system to verify arbitrary conditions and restrict bitcoin spending based on those conditions, assuming miners cannot censor transactions.

 The proposal was soon expanded from the two-party setting to N-party protocols.
-While BitVM (a.k.a. tapleaf circuits) was only of theoretical interest, soon afterwards, he proposed two improvements that make it practical: BitVM1 and BitVM2.
-We pushed the research forward with BitVMX, improving both pre-computation, on-chain vbytes consumed, round complexity and design simplicity
+While BitVM (a.k.a. tapleaf circuits) was only of theoretical interest, soon afterwards, Robin proposed two improvements that make it practical: BitVM1 and BitVM2.
+Fairgate pushed the research forward with BitVMX, and BitVMX+GC, improving both pre-computation, on-chain vbytes consumed, round complexity and design simplicity.

 What is BitVMX?

-BitVMX is a cutting-edge framework designed to optimistically execute arbitrary programs on Bitcoin, leveraging the N-party disputable computation paradigm introduced by BitVM.
+BitVMX is a cutting-edge platform designed to optimistically execute arbitrary programs on Bitcoin, leveraging the N-party disputable computation paradigm introduced by BitVM.

-With its foundation in secure, extensible, and open-source principles, BitVMX paves the way for running any CPU on Bitcoin, particularly focusing on a fully-compliant RISC-V processor programmable with standard compilation toolchains.
+With its foundation in secure, extensible, and open-source principles, BitVMX paves the way for running any program on Bitcoin.

 ProtocolPreprocessing TimeStorageRoundsTransaction virtual bytes